kelu124/us_rf_processing/README.md

 ## brd35

 #### Image from a wirephantom using a bard 3.5 probe with un0rick.
-160 lines/image.
+160 lines/image..
+Probe: brd35.
+Fsampling: 12MHz.

 [Link to data](data/brd35.npusz.npz)